“Having a positive mental attitude is asking how something can be done rather than saying it can’t be done.”

 - What are the 3 of most negative sources of information I spend time on?

 Consider the answers.
-Then think about how you can start spending less time with one of those people or information sources this week.
+Then think about how you can start spending less time with one of those people or information sources that bring too much negative energy this week.

-And how you can spend more of the time you have now freed up with one of the most positive sources or people in your life.
+And how you can spend more of the time you have now freed up with one of the most positive people and other sources in your life.

 3. Go slowly.

 I have found that when I go too fast, when I try to think, talk, eat and move around in my world really quickly then things don’t go too well.

 Stress builds up.
 Negative thoughts about just about anything start to well up and I feel like my own personal power decreases.